International Behavioural and Neural Genetics Society: Awards

 A Distinguished Service Award for exceptional contributions to the field is given on a more irregular basis and as of 2020 has been awarded only three times, to Benson Ginsburg (2001), Wim Crusio (2011), and John C. Crabbe (2015).

 History

 IBANGS was founded in 1996 as the European Behavioural and Neural Genetics Society, with Hans-Peter Lipp as its founding president.
 The name and scope of EBANGS were changed to "International" at the first meeting of the society in Orléans, France in 1997.
 IBANGS is a founding member of the Federation of European Neuroscience Societies.

-The current president is Judy Grisel (2021-2022).
+The current president is Paul Meyer (2025–2026).
 Previous presidents have been: